Menu

 easy

-(for example, when moving the cargo) slowly
+Slowly (for example, when moving cargo)

 EATA(Europe Asia Trades Agreement)